Clairiere: 2022: four-year-old season

-On 16 March Clairiere began her four-year-old season at Fair Grounds Race Course in a Allowance Optional Claiming event.
-Starting at 1/10 odds-on she easily dispatched the her rivals with a 6 1/2 lengths victory.
+On 16 March Clairiere began her four-year-old season at Fair Grounds Race Course in an Allowance Optional Claiming event.
+Starting at 1/10 odds-on she easily dispatched her rivals with a 6 1/2 lengths victory.

 Connections entered her in the GI Apple Blossom Handicap at Oaklawn Park which attracted a small field but one which included Ce Ce who won this event in 2020 and the 2021 U.S. Champion Female Sprint Horse and Letruska, 2021 winner of this event and U.S. Champion Older Dirt Female Horse.
 Clairiere was last away, settling off the pace in the two path, continued off the inside into the far turn.
 Jockey Joel Rosario roused for some effort into the lane, in an all out drive past the furlong marker, finished up well slowly getting closer to the Letruska to finish second.

 On June 11 Clairiere faced Letruska and her old rival Malathaat in Grade I Ogden Phipps Stakes at Belmont Park.

 In the stretch, the race came down to Malathaat and Clairiere as Letruska was eased down due to the torrid early pace.
 Clairiere prevailed in a very fleet 1:41.10 under jockey Joel Rosario for the 1 1/16 miles event.
 Asmussen said, "It was very special with the field here.
 It's a wonderful experience.
 Going 1:41 for a mile and sixteenth.
 Is that even possible?"
 Referring to Clairiere breeding, her dam Cavorting had won this event in 2016 Asmussen responded, "She's really racing royalty.
 A Curlin out of Cavorting.
 The race she put together today was beautiful.
 This was a tremendous stage for her."